MaxwellJung/ecem202a/docs/report.md

 ## **7.c.
 ESP32 LED Lamp setup**

 We initially tried to use an [LED Bay Light](https://a.co/d/5SBchFZ) as our noise coded light source, but we couldn't modulate the brightness faster than 2 Hz.
-We used an ESP32 to generate the code signal in real-time using the same IFFT method covered in section 3.1.
-We then converted the code signal into 120 Hz PWM whose duty cycle changes at 30 Hz according to the code signal value.
-The code signal is exported to SD card as a binary file.
-This binary file can be reimported as numpy array to run the tamper detection algorithm.
+We used an ESP32 to generate the code signal in real-time using the IFFT method covered in section 3.1.
+The code signal is exported to SD card as a binary file to be used by the tamper detection algorithm.
+After generating the code signal, the signal is converted into 3.3V 120 Hz PWM whose duty cycle changes at 30 Hz according to the code signal value.
+The LED brightness is controlled by 0~10V analog signal, so the 3.3V PWM was converted to 10V analog using a [converter circuit](https://a.co/d/gyxr8BR).
 The ESP32 code can be found in `esp-nci/main` directory.

 ---
 <!--